Terumbu Pempang Laut is one of our largest submerged reefs and located near industrial islands such as Jurong Island and Pulau Bukom.

 the existing natural shores that may be impacted by the landuse plan by the Ministry of National Development released in Jan 2013 in response to the Populations White Paper with a 6.9 million population target.
 The dotted margined blue areas are "Possible Future Reclamation".

-Posts by others on this trip
+Photos by others on the trip